thomasboyt/thomasboyt.github.com/todayi.md

 Current projects: [Noted](https://github.com/thomasboyt/Noted), [Charcoal](https://github.com/thomasboyt/Charcoal)/[Ember-Boilerplate](https://github.com/thomasboyt/Ember-Boilerplate)

+### April 29

+* Refactored localStorage adapter for ember-data to be a little less... weird and slapdash, I guess.
+Still not quite satisfied with it.
+Also still haven't fixed the "updating parent associations causes view refresh" issue; may need to start delving into ember-data itself.
+Should ask around to make sure there's no alternatives first.
+* Fixed less task in grunt-contrib to work for building multiple files into one (edge use case, since 99% of people would just use an @import directive instead of building two files into one, but doesn't hurt).

 ### April 28

 * Ember templates in Charcoal are now added into the Ember.TEMPLATES array via a generated templates.js file instead of being embedded in the page.